The Obelisk simulation: galaxies contribute more than AGN to HI reionization of protoclusters: The simulation

-As we use an explicit solver, we are subject to a Courant-like condition for the propagation of the radiation.
-This is an extremely stringent condition for the radiation: as the speed of light is much larger than any other velocity in the simulation, the RT timestep should in principle be extremely short.
-We mitigate this in two ways, following a similar approach to the \sphinx simulation \citep{Rosdahl2018}.
-First, we subcycle the RT timestep on each AMR level, with up to 500 RT steps for each hydro step, while preventing that photons cross level boundaries during the subcycling (see the discussion in Sect.~2.4 of \citealt{Rosdahl2018}).
-In addition to this, the traditional approach is to artificially reduce the speed of light by a constant factor $f_c$ to prevent too short a timestep and too large a number of RT subcycles.
-This \emph{reduced speed of light} approximation, initially proposed by \citet{Gnedin2001} and used here following the implementation of \citet{Rosdahl2013}, works well when studying the ISM and the CGM of individual galaxies, where the propagation of light is effectively limited by the propagation of ionization fronts.
-Contrary to single galaxy or small volume simulations performed with \ramsesrt \citep[e.g.][]{Kimm2017, Trebitsch2017, Costa2019}, the \Obelisk simulation tracks the reionization process in a reasonably large volume of the Universe (typically $\gtrsim 10^4\,\mbox{Mpc}^3$ comoving at $z \sim 4$): because of this we can no longer fully employ this \emph{reduced speed of light} approximation.
-We instead use the so-called \emph{variable speed of light} approximation \citep[VSLA, ][]{Katz2017}, where the factor $f_c$ is local.
-Ideally, one would wish to have a relatively low speed of light in the densest regions and a higher speed of light in voids.
-Following \citet{Katz2018} and the \sphinx simulation, we use $f_c = 0.2$ for the coarsest cells in the HR region ($\ell = 12$ or $\Delta x \simeq 35\,\mbox{ckpc}$), as the reionization history should be fairly converged with this value \citep[e.g.][]{Deparis2019,Ocvirk2019}.
-We then decrease $f_c$ by a factor of two per level until $f_c = 0.0125$ at all levels above $\ell \geq 16$ ($\Delta x \simeq 2\,\mbox{kpc}$).
-For the low resolution cells outside of the HR region, we decrease again the speed of light to a low value ($f_c = 0.01$).
-While this creates some accumulation of radiation just outside of the region of interest, the effects on the HR region are negligible.
+As we used an explicit solver, we are subject to a Courant-like condition for the propagation of the radiation.
+This is an extremely stringent condition for the radiation: As the speed of light is much larger than any other velocity in the simulation, the RT timestep should in principle be extremely short.
+We mitigated this in two ways, following a similar approach to the \sphinx simulation \citep{Rosdahl2018}.
+First, subcycled the RT timestep on each AMR level, with up to 500 RT steps for each hydro step, while preventing photons from crossing level boundaries during the subcycling (see the discussion in Sect.~2.4 of \citealt{Rosdahl2018}).
+In addition to this, we used the traditional approach of artificially reducing the speed of light by a constant factor, $f_c$, to prevent too short a timestep and too large a number of RT subcycles.
+This `reduced speed of light' approximation, initially proposed by \citet{Gnedin2001} and used here following the implementation of \citet{Rosdahl2013}, works well when studying the ISM and the CGM of individual galaxies, where the propagation of light is effectively limited by the propagation of ionization fronts.
+Contrary to single galaxy or small volume simulations performed with \ramsesrt \citep[e.g.][]{Kimm2017, Trebitsch2017, Costa2019}, the \Obelisk simulation tracks the reionization process in a reasonably large volume of the Universe (typically $\gtrsim 10^4\,\mbox{Mpc}^3$ comoving at $z \sim 4$): Because of this we {can} no longer fully employ this `reduced speed of light' approximation.
+We instead used the so-called `variable speed of light' approximation \citep[VSLA, ][]{Katz2017}, where the factor $f_c$ is local.
+Ideally, one would have a relatively low speed of light in the densest regions and a higher speed of light in voids.
+With our quasi-Lagrangian refinement strategy, this can be achieved by tying the reduction factor to the cell size; with a cell twice as small as its neighbour will use a value of $f_c$ reduced by a factor of two.
+Following \citet{Katz2018} and the \sphinx simulation, we used $f_c = 0.2$ for the coarsest cells in the high-resolution region ($\ell = 12$ or $\Delta x \simeq 35\,\mbox{ckpc}$) as the reionization history should be fairly converged with this value \citep[e.g.][]{Deparis2019,Ocvirk2019}.
+We then chose to decrease $f_c$ by a factor of two per level until $f_c = 0.0125$ at all levels above $\ell \geq 16$ ($\Delta x \simeq 2\,\mbox{kpc}$).
+For the low resolution cells outside of the high-resolution region, we set the speed of light to a low value ($f_c = 0.01$).
+While this creates some accumulation of radiation just outside of the region of interest, the effects on the high-resolution region are negligible.